 The rich cultural and ecclesiastical wealth, picturesque villages with traditional stone houses and the changing scenery offer visitors unparalleled surprises guaranteed to make your holidays on Zakynthos unforgettable!

-- The feast on 24 August honouring Agios Dionysios, the patron saint of the island, featuring impressive events and a unique festival.
+The feast on 24 August honouring Agios Dionysios, the patron saint of the island, features impressive events and a unique festival.

-- Giostra di Zante: the revival of one of the oldest events of the Zakynthian carnival.
-The event features dances and “omilies” (street theatre), as well as competitions on horseback to honour the maiden chosen by the competitors, where first and second prize are a silver sword and silver spurs respectively.
-Visitors from all over Europe come to Zakynthos to participate in the event! www.giostradizante.gr
+Giostra di Zante: revival of one of the oldest events of the Zakynthian carnival, featuring dances and “omilies” (street theatre) and competitions on horseback to honour the maiden chosen by the competitors, where 1st and 2nd prize are a silver sword and silver spurs respectively.
+Visitors from all over Europe come to Zakynthos to participate in the event!

-- Local cuisine: the morphology of the soil lends a special flavour to local agricultural products, and hence Zakynthian gastronomy is extraordinary in its own right.
+Local cuisine: the morphology of the soil lends a special flavour to local agricultural products, and hence Zakynthian gastronomy is extraordinary.
 From the “mandolato” (Venetian sweet) to the delectable “stifado” (stew) to the “fritoures” (fried semolina sweets), visitors savour the incredible cuisine on an island that produces its own olive oil and raisins, not to mention incredible wines.

 Spot the culture

-The museum houses the souvenirs and records of Dionysios Solomos (1798-1857), who was born on Zakynthos and is considered the father of Modern Greek poetry.
+Museum of Solomos: The museum houses the souvenirs and records of Dionysios Solomos (1798-1857), who was born in Zakynthos and is considered the father of Modern Greek poetry.
 His hymn to freedom became the national anthem of Greece.